-The most common KPIs are CPU and memory allocation, memory utilization, temperature and fan status.
-You should be able to obtain these values (or similar) from every physical device on your network.
+The most common KPIs are CPU and memory utilization, temperature, and fan status.
+You should be able to obtain and report on these metrics (or similar) from every physical or virtual device on your network.

 Ideally, you’ll want to be able to see the availability of every device on your network, in as near to real time as you can get it.
 If you only become aware that a router or a managed switch isn’t working when someone calls you to complain, that’s too late.

 Using SNMP polling you can see common KPIs, such as volume of network traffic.
 You can also see errors and discards per interface, inbound and outbound.
-You can poll an interface for availability and – like a device – if it doesn’t answer its ping, you can assume that it is down or broken.
+You can poll an interface for availability or inactivity.

 You can also use link bandwidth data to assess the capacity of the network and predict the need for capacity upgrades.